ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 1. UPDATED 34 mods.
 2. ADDED De-Duplicator, which is advertised to help stop enemies from getting boosts multiple times when they aren't supposed to.
 3. ~~ADDED Shadar-Kai Subrace.~~ seems to cause a game crash :(
-4. By some miracle, Chivalry - Expansion hasn't been nuked from Nexus so it's been added to Listo for testing.
-If you want to give helpful feedback, please make sure to let me know what other optional mods you have enabled so that I have a better idea of overlaps/conflicts/issues being from one mod or from a mod combo.
+4. ~~By some miracle, Chivalry - Expansion hasn't been nuked from Nexus so it's been added to Listo for testing.
+If you want to give helpful feedback, please make sure to let me know what other optional mods you have enabled so that I have a better idea of overlaps/conflicts/issues being from one mod or from a mod combo.~~ Chivalry needs some more time to investigate/test.
+Feel free to add it to Listo yourself to give feedback?
 5. ADDED Sorcerer King Warlock.
 6. ADDED Viconia Consistency.
 7. ADDED NPC Redesign - Zhentarim Hideout.